-The corporate track brings perks, market salary but lack of impact until at very senior levels.
+The corporate track brings perks, and market salary but lacks impact until at very senior levels.
 Does it suit you and your personality?

 Whereas with smaller companies and startups, it is often a baptism of fire, with a high degree of uncertainty but an intensity that delivers a very sharp learning curve and real impact.

-What is consistent across any senior tech role is the need to build your soft skills and be aware that long term career impact is unlikely to be about your technical skills, however marvellous they might be, but down to your leadership and people skills.
+What is consistent across any senior tech role is the need to build your soft skills and be aware that long-term career impact is unlikely to be about your technical skills, however marvelous they might be, but down to your leadership and people skills.